14Richa/Pragmatic-programmer/README.md

 # Pragmatic-programmer
-Learnign is a continuos and ongoing process.
+Learning is a continuos and ongoing process.